-Proposals that are likely to cause unacceptable harm to nationally or locally designated sites, protected species, or priority species and habitats (as identified in the current Northumberland Biodiversity Action Plan) will only be supported where the applicant has demonstrated that benefits of the development in that location clearly and demonstrably outweigh any direct or indirect adverse impacts on biodiversity.
+Proposals that are likely to cause unacceptable harm to nationally or locally designated sites, protected species, or priority species and habitats (as identified in the current Northumberland Biodiversity Action Plan) will only be supported where the applicant has demonstrated the proposal cannot be located on an alternative site with less harmful impacts and that benefits of the development in that location clearly and demonstrably outweigh any direct or indirect adverse impacts on biodiversity.
 All identified adverse impacts must be addressed through appropriate mitigation measures, reinstatement of features, or, as a last resort, compensation to enhance or create habitats should form part of the proposals on or off site.